mbabynames search ✿

 Hope Genevieve

-"noble and strong" (Hope) meets "woman of the people" (Genevieve).
+"hope" (Hope) meets "woman of the people" (Genevieve).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard G in Genevieve gives a clean break after Hope's open vowel ending.

 Hope Amelia